NORAD Tracks Santa: Origin

-The program originated before the actual formation of NORAD, as an annual event on December 24, 1955.
-According to legend, a Sears department store placed an advertisement in the Colorado Springs newspaper The Gazette, which told children they could place a call to Santa Claus and included the number ME 2-6681.
-A call allegedly came through to Colorado Springs' Continental Air Defense Command (CONAD) Center as one digit was misprinted.
+In 1955, a Sears department store placed an advertisement in the Colorado Springs newspaper The Gazette, which told children they could place a call to Santa Claus and included the number ME 2-6681.
+One digit was misprinted; this number was actually a number for Colorado Springs' Continental Air Defense Command (CONAD) Center.

-In some versions of the story, the calls were coming in to the "red telephone" hotline that connected CONAD directly to command authorities at the Strategic Air Command.
-Colonel Harry Shoup, who was a crew commander on duty, answered the first call and supposedly told his staff to give all children who called in later a made-up "current location" for Santa Claus.

-Shoup responded gruffly to one child who called and no additional Santa Claus-related calls came in to CONAD.
-A more accurate description of the events of 1955 appears to be that on November 30, a child trying to reach Santa on a hotline number provided in a Sears advertisement misdialed the number and instead reached Shoup at his desk at CONAD.
+According to interviews, in December 1955, a call allegedly came through to CONAD.
+Colonel Harry Shoup answered the call.
+The caller, a little girl, asked Shoup if he was Santa Claus.
+Shoup, a serious man, initially thought the call to be a practical joke and responded gruffly.
+Upon realizing the child was serious, he softened his tone and asked to speak to the child's mother; it was then that he learned of the advertisement.
+Some sources assert that he received numerous similar calls that night, in response to which he had his operators give children the "current location" for Santa Claus.The Atlantic claims to the contrary that there were not many calls from children that night.

-However, when a member of Shoup's staff placed a picture of Santa on a board used to track unidentified aircraft that December, Shoup saw a public relations opportunity for CONAD and he asked CONAD's public affairs officer Colonel Barney Oldfield to inform the press that CONAD was tracking Santa's sleigh.
+On Christmas Eve, when a member of Shoup's staff placed a picture of Santa on a board used to track unidentified aircraft that December, Shoup saw a public relations opportunity for CONAD.
+He asked CONAD's public affairs officer Colonel Barney Oldfield to inform the press that CONAD was tracking Santa's sleigh.
 In his release to the press, Oldfield added that "CONAD, Army, Navy, and Marine Air Forces will continue to track and guard Santa and his sleigh on his trip to and from the U.S. against possible attack from those who do not believe in Christmas."